GabeGar/GabeGar/README.md

 - 🎮 I love reading, gaming, watching shows and movies.
 I am also a huge train enthusiast/railfan 🚅 🚆🚂.

-- ⚡ Fun Fact: Fedora by far my favorite Linux distro.
-Using it as a daily driver, specifically for development.
+- ⚡ Fun Fact: Fedora is by far, my favorite Linux distro.
+Using it as a daily driver and specifically, for web development.

 <br/>